-LLB Lake has always been popular for a vast variety of recreational activities such as swimming, windsurfing, waterskiing, boating and fishing.
-There is a concern however, that declining water quality in the lake is limiting the opportunities for these activities, particularly fishing and swimming.
+LLB Lake has always been popular for a vast variety of recreational activities such as swimming, boating and fishing.
+However, there is a concern that declining water quality in the lake is limiting the opportunities for these activities.
 LLB Lake covers an area of 234 km2 with a watershed of 4040 km2 within the Athabasca River drainage Basin and comprises of two large Basins (East Basin and West Basin) divided by a peninsula and two large islands.
-The mean depth of Lac La Biche Lake is 8.4 m, with a maximum of 21.3 m.
+The mean depth of Lac La Biche Lake is 8.4 m, with a maximum depth of 21.3 m.